Boemska/sas-hot-editor/README.md

 #### Test the app

 As above, the app should now be accessible via `http(s)://yourSasServer:7980/theDirectoryYouCopiedItToInHtdocs/`, where yourSasServer and 7980 are the server and port number of your SAS Web Server.
 If you aren't already logged in to the SAS web apps, the app should ask you for your SAS username and password.
-This is a good sign.
+This means the app was redirected to SASLogon correctly and is a good sign.

+## How do I customise it?

+Deploy it to your Development environment.
+Look at how the dropdowns are passed to the client in `startupService.sas` and have a think about Metadata-bound libraries.
+Feel free to change some of the HTML.
+Have a play.

+We're in the process of putting together a detailed Wiki.
+Watch this space.

-### Support
+## Support

 For simple stuff or feature ideas, raise an issue on GitHub and let's make it happen.
 For commercial support or custom development, drop us a line on info@boemskats.com.